Civ13/civ13-wiki/wiki/Guide_to_Cooking.md

 ## Ingredients

-All great dishes require ingredients\!
-Here you will find the ingredients needed to make your fantastic dishes, uma delicia\!
+All great dishes require ingredients!
+Here you will find the ingredients needed to make your fantastic dishes, uma delicia!

 <table class="sortable">
 <thead>